rowa78/k8s-gitops/ansible/roles/lablabs.rke2/README.md

 # rke2_kube_scheduler_arg:
 #   - "bind-address=0.0.0.0"

+# (Optional) Configure nginx via HelmChartConfig: https://docs.rke2.io/networking/networking_services#nginx-ingress-controller
+# rke2_ingress_nginx_values:
+#   controller:
+#     config:
+#       use-forwarded-headers: "true"
+rke2_ingress_nginx_values: {}

 # Cordon, drain the node which is being upgraded.
 Uncordon the node once the RKE2 upgraded
 rke2_drain_node_during_upgrade: false
+# Additional args that will be passed to the kubectl drain command e.g. --pod-selector
+rke2_drain_additional_args: ""

+# Wait for all pods to be have a status of running or succeeded after rke2-service restart during rolling restart.
+rke2_wait_for_all_pods_to_be_ready: false
 # Wait for all pods to be ready after rke2-service restart during rolling restart.
+# Named "healthy" to keep backwards compatibility with existing variable names.
-rke2_wait_for_all_pods_to_be_ready: false
+rke2_wait_for_all_pods_to_be_healthy: false
+# The args passed to the kubectl wait command
+rke2_wait_for_all_pods_to_be_healthy_args: --for=condition=Ready -A --all pod --field-selector=metadata.namespace!=kube-system,status.phase!=Succeeded

 # Enable debug mode (rke2-service)
 rke2_debug: false

+# (Optional) Customize kubelet config using KubeletConfiguration - https://kubernetes.io/docs/reference/config-api/kubelet-config.v1beta1/
+# rke2_kubelet_config:
+#   imageGCHighThresholdPercent: 80
+#   imageGCLowThresholdPercent: 70
+# Note that you also need to add the following to kubelet args:
+# rke2_kubelet_arg:
+#   - "--config=/etc/rancher/rke2/kubelet-config.yaml"
+rke2_kubelet_config: {}

 # (Optional) Customize default kubelet arguments
 # rke2_kubelet_arg: